firebase/firebase-js-sdk/repo-scripts/changelog-generator/README.md

 # @firebase/changelog-generator

-It's works as plugin for @changesets/cli to generate changelog entries(via running `changeset version`).
+It works as a plugin for @changesets/cli to generate changelog entries(via running `changeset version`).